 Who are Eligible to Receive Workers Compensation Insurance?

 Any employee is eligible to receive workers comp.
-But not everyone working can be defined as a legitimate worker.
-You are considered an employee if you are:
+But not everyone working is a legitimate worker.
+You are an employee if you are:

 - Directly employed by an employer.